SergioNM5/airline/README.md

 ## Development server
 To run the application locally for development, follow these steps:

+Open a terminal or command prompt

 Make sure you have Angular CLI installed globally.
 If not, you can install it by running the following command:
 `yarn global add @angular/cli@14.2.10`

-Open a terminal or command prompt and navigate to the project's directory.
+navigate to the project's directory.

 Run the following command to install all the dependencies `yarn install`